Vinodh-Machireddy/ml/Interview.md

 - I'm originally from Andhra Pradesh, Bharath.
 - Currently, I’m working as a Senior MLOps Engineer at Larc Software Pvt Ltd.
 I bring over 7+ years of overall experience in designing, automating, and managing end-to-end machine learning lifecycle systems.
-- I’ve worked with ML pipeline orchestration using Kubeflow Pipelines, handled experiment tracking and model registry with   MLflow, and managed production-grade deployment and serving using ArgoCD and KServe.
-I have also set up monitoring and alerting solutions using Prometheus and Grafana, and deployed ML solutions on AWS.
+- I’ve worked with ML pipeline orchestration using Kubeflow Pipelines, handled experiment tracking and model registry with MLflow, and took end-to-end ownership of production-grade model deployment and serving using ArgoCD and KServe.
+I have set up monitoring and alerting solutions using Prometheus and Grafana, and also deployed ML solutions on AWS Cloud.
 - At the end of the day, I just want to make sure ML models work smoothly in production
 - That’s a quick introduction about me.
 - Thanks for the opportunity!